OWASP/Nest/README.md

    npm install
    ```

-This should resolve any permission-related issues and ensure the frontend dependencies are installed correctly.
+   This should resolve any permission-related issues and ensure the frontend dependencies are installed correctly

 ---

 ### Important Setup Instructions